xinjin/course-adv-net/assignments/assignment2/exercise1/README.md

    the Mininet command line.

 The message was not received because each switch is programmed with `source_routing.p4`, which drops all packets on arrival.
-You can verify this by looking at `/tmp/p4s.s1.log`.
 Your job is to extend the P4 code so packets are delivered to their destination.

 ## Step 2: Implement source routing